-Regulations 128.
-(1) The Central Bank may make regulations and issue notices-

-- (a) prescribing prudential norms on asset quality, including bad debt provisions and write-offs; - (b) providing for the licensing of financial institutions; - (c) providing for the minimum level of capital for financial institutions; - (d) providing for the computation of on-going capital adequacy requirements for financial institutions; - (e) providing for lending limits on credits extended to insiders; - (f) providing for the limitations for advances or credit facilities to a single borrower;
+- 131. (1) The Central Bank, in consultation with the minister, may make regulations - (a) prescribing prudential norms on asset quality, including bad debt provisions and write-offs; - (b) providing for the licensing of financial institutions; - (c) providing for the minimum level of capital for financial institutions:

-- (g) providing for rules and regulations against the use of financial institutions for money laundering purposes; - (h) classifying institutions as financial institutions for the purposes of the definition of financial institution in section 3 of this Act; - (i) providing for reporting requirements by financial institutions to the Central Bank; - (j) providing for the issue, form and content of advertisements for deposits; - (l) providing for any thing required or authorised by this Act to be provided for by regulations or by notice; - (k) generally for giving effect to the provisions of this Act.

-(2) Regulations made under the estimate in respect of any contravention of any of the regulations or a notice issued under this section-
+- (d) providing for the computation of on-going capital adequacy requirements for financial institutions; - (e) providing for lending limits on credits extended to insiders: - (f) providing for the limitations for advances or credit facilities to a single borrower; - (g) providing for rules and regulations against the use of financial institutions for money laundering purposes; - (h) classifying institutions as financial institutions for the purposes of the definition of a financial institution in section 3 of this Act; - (i) providing for reporting requirements by financial institutions to the Central Bank; - (j) providing for the issue, form and content of advertisements for deposits; - (k) providing for any thing required or authorised by this Act to be provided for by regulations or by notice: - (1) providing for the allotment or issuance and/or registration of the transfer of five percent or more of any of the shares of a financial institution listed on the stock exchange; - (m) generally for giving effect to the provisions of this Act. - (2) Regulations made under this section may in respect of any contravention of any of the regulations under this section- - (a) prescribe a penalty of a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding two years or both;

-- (a) prescribe a penalty of a fine not exceeding two hundred and fifty currency points or imprisonment not exceeding two years or both; - (b) in the case of a continuing contravention prescribe an additional penalty not exceeding fifty currency points in respect of each day on which the offence continues; - (c) prescribe a higher penalty in respect of a second or subsequent contravention; - (d) provide that a court which convicts the offender may forfeit to the State any document or other matter involved in the commission of the contravention
+- (b) in the case of a continuing contravention prescribe an additional penalty not exceeding fifty currency points in respect of each day on which the offence continues; - (c) prescribe a higher penalty in respect of a second or subsequent contravention; - (d) provide that a court which convicts the offender may forfeit to the State any document or other matter involved in the commission of the contravention.

 Amendment of Schedules.
-129. (1) The Minister may, with the approval of the Cabinet, by statutory instrument amend the First Schedule to this Act.

-(2) The Central Bank may, by statutory instrument, amend the Second, Third, Fourth Schedule, or Fifth Schedule to this Act.
+- 132. (1) The Minister may, with the approval of Parliament, by statutory instrument amend the First Schedule to this Act. - (2) The Minister may, by statutory instrument, amend the Second and the Third Schedule to this Act.

 Precedence of Act.

-130. For the purposes of any matter concerning financial institutions, this Act shall take precedence over any enactment and in the case of conflict, this Act shall prevail.
+133. For the purposes of any matter concerning financial institutions, this Act shall take precedence over any enactment and in the case of conflict, this Act shall prevail.